The listeria outbreak traced back to Boar's Head products is the...

 BrucePac recall hits LI schools

 On Oct.
-9, after routine testing by the federal Food Safety and Inspection Service, there was another recall, of what would become 11.8 million pounds of ready-to-eat meat and poultry from Oklahoma-based BrucePac.
+9, after routine testing by the U.S. Department of Agriculture's Food Safety and Inspection Service, there was another recall, ultimately of 11.8 million pounds of ready-to-eat meat and poultry, from Oklahoma-based BrucePac.
 There have been no reports of illnesses but consumers have been urged to check their refrigerators and freezers for products which include salads, wraps and other items that could contain contaminated meat and poultry.

-BrucePac products are sold to other companies where they are used in packaged food for brands including Trader Joe’s, Amazon Kitchen, Dole, Evol and 7-11.
-The USDA’s Food Safety and Inspection Service has posted a nearly 400-page document listing products and showing labels of brands.
+BrucePac products are sold to other companies where they are used in packaged food for brands including Trader Joe’s, Amazon Kitchen, Dole, Evol and 7-Eleven.
+The Food Safety and Inspection Service has posted a 400-page document listing products and showing labels of brands.

 Long Island schools were among 200 schools nationwide that were part of the recall, Newsday reported.